polypheny/Website/documentation/Stores/Docker.md

 First, the CERT_HOSTNAME needs to be exchanged with the ip of the remote host.
 Then it can be started, and the automatically generated certificates need to be copied to the client and placed in `~/.polypheny/certs/[ip-of-remote]` or `/home/[user]/.polypheny/certs/localhost` when using `sudo`.

-*One has to make sure, to allow the port 2376 of the remote to be accessible from the correct external source.*
+One has to make sure, to allow the port 2376 of the remote to be accessible from the correct external source.
+{:.note title="Attention"}

 When everything is set up correctly the remote can be added in Polypheny by navigating to the **Config** -> **Docker**.
 There a new instance can be created, and the ip of the remote needs to be entered.

-## Frequently Asked Questions
+## Troubleshooting
 * **The certificates are not in the `~/.polypheny/certs/`, when using the TLS Container:**

   If there already exist a folder **localhost** or **[ip-of-remote]**, try deleting it and re-run the `docker-compose up -d` or the docker run file.